Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 It is also worth remembering that participation in the pilot is not compulsory.
 Should a young person wish to withdraw from the pilot, they can do so.
 However, for the purposes of the pilot, this would be a final decision and they would not be able to re-join at a later date.

-What will you do if those receiving basic income move out of Wales?
+What happens if those receiving basic income move out of Wales?

 If the recipient meets the three criteria outlined above and is supported by a Welsh local authority’s social services department until they are 18, they will continue to receive the basic income irrespective of where they choose to reside after their 18th birthday.